jmyers7/book/_sources/chapters/random-vectors.md

 Remember, we believe that our friend is untrustworthy.
 If we believed that $\theta=0.75$, then seeing five heads is not enough evidence to convince us that $\theta$ is, in reality, near $0.5$.
 We would need to see _even fewer_ heads to overcome (or offset) the prior estimate of $\theta=0.75$.
 ```

-Actually, my description here is slightly at odds with a strict interpretation of Bayesian philosophy, since a true Bayesian would never assume that the parameter $\theta$ has a fixed valued, only that it has a prior probability distribution.
-My description has shades of [hypothesis testing](hyp-test).
+Actually, my description here is slightly at odds with a strict interpretation of Bayesian philosophy, since a true Bayesian would never assume that the parameter $\theta$ has a fixed valued at the outset, only that it has a prior probability distribution.

 Notice that independence of the coin flips was _absolutely crucial_ for the computations to go through.
 Without assuming independence, we would not have been able to factor the joint mass function (conditioned on $\theta$) as in {eq}`factor-likelihood-eqn`, which would have made our application of Bayes' Theorem much more difficult.
-This joint mass function is actually known as the _likelihood function_ $\mathcal{L}(\theta)$ of the parameter $\theta$, and we will see these same computations appear again when we study [_maximum likelihood estimation_](point-est) (_MLE_).
+This joint mass function is actually known as the _likelihood function_ $\mathcal{L}(\theta)$ of the parameter $\theta$, and we will see these same computations appear again when we study [_maximum likelihood estimation_](prob-models) (_MLE_).